RareSkills/blog/ethclient-golang/ethclient-golang.md

 When manually creating raw transactions for Ethereum, there are several transaction types to choose from, ranging from the old legacy transaction (also referred to as type 0), with explicit gas price specification to EIP-1559 transactions (type 2), which introduces a base fee, a priority fee (miners tip), and a max fee per gas for better gas price predictability.

 The base fee is determined by the network and remains fixed for all transactions within a block.
-However, it adjusts between blocks based on netowrk congestion.
+However, it adjusts between blocks based on network congestion.
 You can influence your transaction's priority by increasing the priority fee (tip) offered to miners.

 Additionally, there is the [EIP-2930 transaction (type 1)](https://www.rareskills.io/post/eip-2930-optional-access-list-ethereum) and EIP-4844 blob transactions (type 3, which we will discuss later in this article).